HELP US BECOME V-TUBERS 🐰🐮

 Anticipation - Nintendo Entertainment System (NES)

-Just know, that you only need to press a button once to stop the drawing to guess.
-You don’t control the drawing, you are only signaling you know the answer to guess as fast as you can.
+Just know, you only need to press a button once to stop the drawing to guess.
+You don’t control the drawing, you are only signaling that you know the answer to guess as fast as you can.
 You can lose your chance at guessing, by not pressing the button in time before the drawing is complete.
 It’s best to guess as soon as possible, because the timer to guess is always ticking from the start.

 Chuck Rock - SEGA Master System